Remorseful man returns statue’s stolen sword after 40 years

-Gaylord agreed to give the man anonymity if he returned the bronze sword and arranged for him to drop it off at her home along with his wife, she said.
+Gaylord agreed to give the man anonymity if he returned the bronze sword and arranged for him and his wife to drop it off at her home, she said.

 “He had a great deal of shame and remorse,” Gaylord told the newspaper.
 “He is a veteran and told me the fact that he did this to another soldier troubled him.
 He wants the story printed to remind people that something you do in your youth could haunt you for the rest of your life.”